samkavanaghbbc/yahtzee-kata/Rules.md

 If the dice are two of a kind and three of a kind, the player scores the sum of all the dice.
 For example, 1,1,2,2,2 placed on “full house” gives 8.
 4,4,4,4,4 is not “full house”.

 ### Yahtzee:
-If all dice are the have the same number, the player scores 50 points, otherwise 0.
+If all dice are the same number, the player scores 50 points, otherwise 0.

 ### Chance:
 The player gets the sum of all dice, no matter what they read.